 For the Dough

-1 to 1 Gluten-Free Flour: This is the best alternative to regular wheat flour in terms of cooking properties and flavour.
+1 to 1 Gluten-Free Flour: This is the best alternative to regular wheat flour in terms of cooking properties and flavor.

 Water: I notice that even with the gluten-free flour I’m using it’s still not an exact replacement for all purpose flour.
 We’ll need a bit extra water to combine with the flour, so add water as required.

-Butter: For some additional flavour in the pastry, I’m using garlic butter!
+Butter: For some additional flavor in the pastry, I’m using garlic butter!
 Feel free to use plain butter or even chilli butter if you would like.

 Cream: Typically, you would use half and half cream, also known as 10% cream.
 However, I’m using heavy cream because that’s what I could find that is lactose-free!
 For some reason, you can only buy a 1 L carton of lactose-free half and half, and I didn’t need all that!
 So, I’m using heavy whipping cream (35%) cream in this recipe.
 Of course we’ll use less since this cream is much richer, so don’t worry about that!

 Cheddar: This is 3 year old white cheddar.
 You can use any cheddar of your choice, but the traditional choice is white cheddar.
-The wonderful flavour of the aged cheese is excellent here!
+The wonderful flavor of the aged cheese is excellent here!

 Cottage cheese: I’m using 2% lactose-free cottage cheese.
 You can use a higher fat cottage cheese if you’d like.